The 2026 NJ E-Bike Law Just Changed Everything. Here’s What You Need to Know

 Extremely Restrictive

-The new law disproportionately impacts people who rely on e-bikes for daily transportation but may not be able to obtain a driver’s license or afford insurance.
+The new law disproportionately impacts people who rely on e-bicycle for daily transportation but may not be able to obtain a driver’s license or afford insurance.

 This includes: